New Jersey Driving Laws for Seniors and Older Drivers

 • driving a vehicle equipped with one or more specified mechanical devices, and

-• complying with special modifications or limited driver privileges tailored to an individual medical condition.
+• complying with special modifications or limited driver privileges tailored to an individual's medical condition.

 How to Request an Unsafe Driver Investigation in New Jersey

-Conditions that the MVC recognizes as common causes for safety concerns include:
+The MVC recognizes some specific conditions as common causes for safety concerns, including:

 • visual impairment